nuxeo/doc.nuxeo.com-content/src/nxdoc/guides-and-tutorials/transversal-how-tos/how-to-create-an-empty-bundle.md

 &nbsp;

-{{!-- unmigrated-inline-wiki-markup: {multi-excerpt:name=bundle-deployment-steps} # Build your bundle, using the following Command Line Interface (CLI): {code:xml} $ mvn install {code} In the "/target" folder of your project, you get a JAR file whose name if formed like that: artifactId-1.0-SNAPSHOT.jar. # Copy your brand new jar into the sub-folder "nxserver/plugins/" of your nuxeo application's root folder: #* under Windows, assuming that the nuxeo-distribution is installed at the location "C:\Nuxeo\", copy the jar in "C:\Nuxeo\nxserver\plugins\"; #* under Linux, assuming that the nuxeo-distribution is installed at the location "/opt/nuxeo", copy the jar in "/opt/nuxeo/nxserver/plugins". # Start your server using the "./nuxeoctl console" command {tip}You can check the dedicated [Start and stop page|NXDOC:Server start and stop] of the technical documentation for more information about the different ways to start your server).{tip} # Check that your bundle is correctly deployed: check if its SymbolicName (as configured in the "/src/main/resources/META-INF") appears in the logs.
+{{!-- unmigrated-wiki-markup: {multi-excerpt:name=bundle-deployment-steps} # Build your bundle, using the following Command Line Interface (CLI): {code:xml} $ mvn install {code} In the "/target" folder of your project, you get a JAR file whose name if formed like that: artifactId-1.0-SNAPSHOT.jar. # Copy your brand new jar into the sub-folder "nxserver/plugins/" of your nuxeo application's root folder: #* under Windows, assuming that the nuxeo-distribution is installed at the location "C:\Nuxeo\", copy the jar in "C:\Nuxeo\nxserver\plugins\"; #* under Linux, assuming that the nuxeo-distribution is installed at the location "/opt/nuxeo", copy the jar in "/opt/nuxeo/nxserver/plugins". # Start your server using the "./nuxeoctl console" command {tip}You can check the dedicated [Start and stop page|NXDOC:Server start and stop] of the technical documentation for more information about the different ways to start your server).{tip} # Check that your bundle is correctly deployed: check if its SymbolicName (as configured in the "/src/main/resources/META-INF") appears in the logs.
 The logs are displayed: #* in the console if you started your server using the "./nuxeoctl console" #* in the file "server.log" located in the "log" folder of your Nuxeo server root folder.
 This name is found in the list of the bundles deployed by Nuxeo in the very first lines of the logs, just after the line ended by " Preprocessing order:".{multi-excerpt} --}}

 &nbsp;